Electromagnetic Source Imaging via a Data-Synthesis-Based Convolutional Encoder-Decoder Network: Methodology

-where $s_i$ represents the $i$-th vertex of the source and $\bm{\gamma}$ represents the index set of activated sources.
+where $s_j$ represents the $j$-th vertex of the source, and $\bm{\gamma}$ represents the index set of activated sources.

-To achieve large-scale training, we generate a large number of spatial activation states $\bm{W}$ and temporal states $\bm{\Phi}$.
-For the $i$-th generated sample, first, we sample from a uniform distribution to randomly obtain the seed source $s_{seed}$ in the source activity space.
-The index set is obtained by generating activated sources whose total area of them is subject to a given value $A$ within the seed's neighborhood $n$: $\bm{\gamma}^{(i)}=\{s_j|area(\bm{\gamma})= A ,s_j \in n(s_{seed}) \}$, where $A$ is uniformly sampled under a maximum area $a_{max}$ chosen according to the prior knowledge.
+For the purpose of large-scale training, we generate training samples with varying spatial activation states $\bm{W}$ and temporal states $\bm{\Phi}$ as follows.
+For the $i$-th generated sample, first, we sample from a uniform distribution to obtain the seed source $s_{seed}$ in the source space.
+Subsequently, the spatial activation state is generated as a binary vector whose activated sources are indexed as 1, wherein the index set of activated sources is obtained by gradually expanding activated sources within the seed's neighborhood $n$ until the total area is subject to a given value $A$: $\bm{\gamma}^{(i)}_k=\{s_j|area(\bm{\gamma})= A ,s_j \in n(s_{seed}) \}$, where $A$ is randomly sampled from a uniform distribution between 0 and $A_{max}$. $A_{max}$ is set to $20$ as it has been shown the area of cortex activity is typically $10–20$ $cm^2$\cite{tao2005}.
+The generated spatial states can be spatially contiguous and locally homogeneous as suggested by previous studies\cite{hamalainen1993,destexhe1999}.